yvelikova/axway-open-docs/content/en/docs/apim_howto_guides/apigw_mqclient_tlssetup.md

 ## Conclusion

-API-Gateway is providing out-of-the-box support for IBM MQ server connectivity.
-In case the delivered IBM MQ client version is not suitable for a new IBM MQ server version it still can be configured to work with this new IBM MQ version.
+API Gateway provides out-of-the-box support for IBM MQ server connectivity.
+If the delivered IBM MQ client version is not suitable for a new IBM MQ server version you can use this how-to guide to configure API Gateway to work with the new IBM MQ version.
 This is based on the IBM MQ server built-in backward compatibility for older clients.
-What TLS cipher suites are available for API-Gateway as MQ client are depending on the JVM API-Gateway is running with.
+The TLS cipher suites that are available for API Gateway as an MQ client depend on the JVM API Gateway is running with.

-For long term support of the IBM MQ connectivity Axway should update the packaged IBM MQ libraries.
-If needed, please raise an CER with Axway Support.

 ## Additional Tools for IBM MQ

-Useful tool is [IBM MQ Explorer](https://www.ibm.com/support/pages/ms0t-ibm-mq-explorer).
-Although its intended as MQ administration tool it also becomes handy for testing and verification of IBM MQ interaction.
-More details can be found at [IBM Knowledge Center - MQ Explorer](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.explorer.doc/help_home_wmq.htm) *[last visited: 12th May 2020]*
+Another useful tool is [IBM MQ Explorer](https://www.ibm.com/support/pages/ms0t-ibm-mq-explorer).
+Although it is intended as an MQ administration tool it is also useful for testing and verification of IBM MQ interaction.
+More details can be found at [IBM Knowledge Center - MQ Explorer](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.explorer.doc/help_home_wmq.htm).